5 Tips to Record Professional-Quality Voice Over at Home

 You can experiment in tamping down sibilance in the recording stage.
 Simply repeat the word “sibilance” into a mic while moving around the capsule, going from addressing the mic dead-on straight (on-axis), or address the capsule diagonally (off-axis).
 The optimal position will be one where you don’t lose too much presence, but you aren’t ripping your ears off with sibilance.

-Even in the most treated rooms, you can run into issues that would demand audio repair software like RX 7.
+Even in the most treated rooms, you can run into issues that would demand audio repair software like RX.
 A burst of low end could ruin the best, liveliest take.
-De-plosive would fix this in a second.
-Maybe you forgot to eat your apple (to reduce mouth noises), or you just drank a big ole glass of water; you’d want Mouth De-click to get that out.
+Using a tool like RX De-plosive would fix this in a second.
+Maybe you forgot to eat your apple (to reduce mouth noises), or you just drank a big ole glass of water; you’d want RX Mouth De-click to get that out.

 In a home environment with bespoke treatment, you’re apt to run into sonic irregularities sometimes, so it’s wise to invest in RX.
 Start with Elements if common de-noising and de-clipping is what you think will be best.
 I’ll show you how powerful it is now.

 We can hear room noise, room ambience, and clipping distortion.
 We’ll use the following settings to sort all that out in RX.

 We’ve used the Learn button on a piece of audio that’s capturing room tone to learn the noise profile of my room.